 Statute of Limitations - Canada Medical Malpractice Compensation ClaimsLEGAL HELPLINE: ☎ 855 804 7125

 Medical negligence cases are usually complex, difficult and time consuming legal claims.
 The 'Canadian Medical Protective Association' (CMPA) which provides insurance for the majority of doctors in Canada to cover them in case of a negligence claim are prepared to spend large sums to defend small claims in attempts to protect their policyholders.
-Without doubt, the first thing that the CMPA will consider when instructing a lawyer to defend a compensation claim is the statute of limitations in Canada to establish whether or not the potential litigation can be nipped in the bud at an early stage.
+Without doubt, the first thing that the CMPA will consider when instructing a lawyer to defend a compensation claim is the statute of limitation in Canada to establish whether or not the potential litigation can be nipped in the bud at an early stage.

 The firms that represent the insurers are carefully selected for their skill, experience and proven ability in the defense of clinical negligence actions.
 Claims are never settled on a 'nuisance' basis and a claimant will be expected to prove his entitlement to damages every step of the way.

 There is no formal, all encompassing 'Statute of Limitation' in Canada however the purpose of limitation periods is to bring finality and certainty to court action by setting a time limit on when action can be taken in the courts if the claim has not settled by consent prior to that date.
 A time limit is necessary due to a number of matters relating principally to the quality of the evidence available in an old claim.
 Memories fade, witnesses die or cannot be traced and documentation or computer records may be lost or corrupted resulting in the risk of an unfair outcome to a trial.